North Pacific albatross: Description

-The North Pacific albatross ranges in size from 190 to 240 cm and they all have short black tails.
+The North Pacific albatross ranges in wingspan from 190 to 240 cm and they all have short black tails.

 Behavior

 The feeding habits of these albatrosses are similar to other albatrosses in that they eat fish, squid, crustaceans, and carrion.

 Observations made during June 2010 from the Hokkaido University research vessel the Oshoro Maru in the western North Pacific showed an apparent symbiotic relationship between a school of 57 ocean sunfish (Mola mola) and Laysan and black-footed albatrosses.
 The sunfish were infected with the mesoparasitic copepods from the genus Pennella and the albatrosses were seen to remove these parasites from the sunfish which appeared to be actively attempting to attract the albatrosses.

 When roosting, they choose isolated sites and lay one egg, with both parents incubating and raising the chick.
-They are monogamous species, and they don't start breeding until they are 5–15 years old.
+They are monogamous species, and they do not start breeding until they are 5–15 years old.